 “Yes you did.”
-His eyes are merciless and kind all at once.
-“That’s the first lesson, ’ware the second.”
+His eyes are merciless and kind at the same time.
+“That’s the first lesson, ’ware the second one.”

 My brow crinkles in puzzlement.
-“The second?
-What do you me—”
+“Second lesson?
+What do you mea—”

 I try to reply, but nothing comes to mind.
 He called me out before I was aware of it—I was already condemning myself as a miserly piece of crap.
 Damn.

 When I first got here, things seemed simpler than life on Earth.
 But the joke’s on me—right now, I’m as confused as I was when I lived in San Francisco.

 That’s life, I guess.
 Irony abounds.

 Grifter’s Ridge feels uncomfortably familiar—like the part in a movie where the main character has to come face to face with a stunning profusion of poverty and lack.
 Without intending it, I’m placed in the role of the stunned protagonist as they walk through a camp of displaced people.
 Creatures and humans regard me with despair, anger, or blank acceptance.